lthung/inf2303/evaluation.markdown

 #### Final Presentation

-Each team will make a short (5-10 minutes) presentation about their research on the last day of class.
+Each team will make a 15-minute presentation about their research on the last day and the last hour of the second-last day of classes.

+Final presentations will not receive individual grades, but will be graded together with the final paper.

 #### Final Term Paper